ismailvohra/interactive-screens-ssr/README.md

-# Source Code for Experiments: Designing for Engagement Thesis
+# Interactive Screens to trigger user driven actions in Self-Service Restaurants

-This repository contains the source code for the three experiments conducted as part of the Master's thesis titled "Designing for Engagement: An Affordance-Based Model for Interactive Screens to trigger user driven actions in Self-Service Restaurants."
+This repository contains the source code for the three experiments conducted as part of my Master's thesis titled "Designing for Engagement: An Affordance-Based Model for Interactive Screens to trigger user driven actions in Self-Service Restaurants."

-The research explores how interactive screens can be designed to effectively engage users and influence behavior in public self-service restaurant (SSR) environments.
+The research defines a mathematical Affordance-Based Design Model to design interactive screens in self-service restaurants and explores how interactive screens can be designed to effectively engage users to trigger actions in public self-service restaurant (SSR) environments.
 The experiments were conducted at Flavoria, a university self-service restaurant in Turku, Finland, and progressively increased in interaction complexity.

 ## Repository Structure